christoomey/vim-quicklink/README.md

 Usage
 -----

+### URL Searching

-Start by visually selecting the word or phrase you want to add a link around, then press `<C-k>` to activate the plugin.
-A prompt will pop up asking for the text to search for, defaulting to the hihglighted text.
+The main feature of `vim-quicklink` is to search for and insert a relevant link without needing to leave vim.
+You can do this by visually selecting the word or phrase you want to add a link around, then press `<C-k>` to activate the plugin.
+A prompt will pop up asking for the text to search for, defaulting to the highlighted text.
 Hit `<enter>` to run the search.
 A results window will pop up with the following keymaps:

-- `<tab>` - Jump to next search result
+- `<tab>` - Jump to next search result;
-- `<S-tab>` - Jump to the previous result
+- `<S-tab>` - Jump to the previous result;
-- `o` - open the link for the result under the cursor in your browser
+- `o` - open the link for the result under the cursor in your browser;
-- `<enter>` - accept the result under the cursor
+- `<enter>` - accept the result under the cursor;
-- `q` - quit out of the quicklink adventure
+- `q` - quit out of the quicklink adventure.

+### Link Opening

+`vim-quicklink` also updates the `gx` mapping from `netrw` to work with markdown link format.
+The default behavior of `gx` when your cursor is over a URL will still work and is unchanged, but you can now also use `gx` on a markdown link such as `[webapi-vim][]` in this readme and `vim-quicklink` will find and open the associated URL using `netrw`.
+All keymaps :

+- `gx` - Open link under cursor;
+- `gl` - Go to link defintion under cursor.

 Installation
 ------------